Apps Can Cut Blue Light From Devices, But Do They Help You Sleep?

 "Yes I do," she tells me.

-Without a filtering app, cell phones and tablets expose users to an alarming amount of blue light, she says, "Especially as people are laying in bed and have their screens just a few inches from their face."
+Without a filtering app, cellphones and tablets expose users to an alarming amount of blue light, she says, "Especially as people are lying in bed and have their screens just a few inches from their face."

 And all that blue light prevents special photoreceptor cells in the eye from triggering the release of a sleep hormone, she says.